iltifatibad/Git-Script-V1/README.md

 Open you File Manager and go /home/UserName/documents/GitScriptLogs.txt and edit it.

 Yes, I know, this code is the monument of unemployment :DDD

-If you run into any other problems, you can reach me on Discord : PISIGMA#6091